input-output-hk/marlowe/marlowe-spec-test/README.md

 }
 ```

-The order of the fields or spaces do not matter as long as its a valid json.
+The order of the fields or spaces does not matter as long as it is a valid json.

 ### Generate random value